Biography

 Previously, from 2019 to 2023, Mänd served as the chief conductor of Pärnu City Orchestra, earning the Estonian Cultural Endowment award in 2021 for commissioning and premiering numerous orchestral works.

+Symphonic repertoire has always been central to his musical focus.
 In 2016 he founded the New Street Orchestra (Uue Tänava Orkester), leading them in performances of the complete cycles of symphonies by Beethoven and Mendelssohn.

 Since 2014 Kaspar Mänd has been resident conductor at the Estonian National Opera.
-He has conducted around 50 different productions, including the world premiere of "A Nation born of Shock” by Manfred MIM, and premieres of Ullmann’s “The Emperor of Atlantis”, Prokofiev’s “Romeo and Juliet”,Tchaikovsky/Schiavoni “Alice in Wonderland” Tchaikovsky’s “Nutcracker”, Lehar’s “The Merry Widow” and others.
+He has conducted around 50 different productions, including the world premiere of "A Nation Born of Shock” by Manfred MIM, and premieres of Ullmann’s “The Emperor of Atlantis”, Prokofiev’s “Romeo and Juliet”,Tchaikovsky/Schiavoni “Alice in Wonderland” Tchaikovsky’s “Nutcracker”, Lehar’s “The Merry Widow” and others.
 His repertoire includes Wagner’s “Lohengrin”, Debussy “Pelléas et Mélisande”, Ravel “L’enfant et les Sortileges” and “L’heure espagnole”, Verdi’s “La traviata”, “Il trovatore”, “Giovanna d’Arco”,

 Kaspar Mänd studied oboe, choral and orchestral conducting at the Estonian Academy of Music and Theatre (prof. Hirvo Surva and prof. Paul Mägi) and received further training at the Paris Conservatory (CNSMDP, prof. Zsolt Nagy).
 He has participated in masterclasses by Neeme and Paavo Järvi, Leonid Grin, Eri Klas and Risto Joost.